La Anonima: History

 At the end of the 19th century, José Menéndez was a powerful landowner, colonizer, banker, industrialist and owner of a shipping company.
 His company's main trading post was set up in Punta Arenas, Chile, while also maintaining numerous establishments in Argentine territory.

 In 1908, Menéndez, Mauricio Braun and Gastón Blanchard merged their respective companies and founded the Sociedad Anonima Importadora y Exportadora de la Patagonia (Import and Export Company of Patagonia), initially based in Punta Arenas, passing into Argentine jurisdiction in 1910.

 By 1911 it was operating several stores in a warehouse format, while also having a naval fleet as well as regular passenger and cargo transportation lines between Buenos Aires and Punta Arenas, with stopovers in several Argentine Patagonia ports, through the use of two ships made to order in Britain: the Argentine and the Asturian.

+In 1918 the company moved its headquarters from Punta Arenas into Argentina at the request of the Argentine government.

 Mr. Menendez died in Buenos Aires in 1918, never having lost his Spanish nationality.
 At the time, the president of the company was his son-in-law, Mauricio Braun (of German and Prussian descent), who remained in this position until 1932, when he was replaced by Carlos Menéndez Behety.

 By 1929 it had 25 branches in different locations within southern Argentina, in addition to 4 ships.

 The Braun Menendez conglomerate worked in different areas, monopolizing much of the wool trade, meat packing industry and banking sector of Patagonia.
-Both families were part of the Argentine Rural Society and together owned the Exploitation Company of Tierra del Fuego, having 430,000 hectares with 1,250,000 sheep that produced 5 million kilos of wool, as well as leather and meat.
+Both families were part of the Sociedad Rural Argentina and together owned the Exploitation Company of Tierra del Fuego, having 430,000 hectares with 1,250,000 sheep that produced 5 million kilos of wool, as well as leather and meat.
+There they took part of the Selk'nam genocide.